bndw/bdw.to/content/fixed/work.md

 standard in highend AV/IT systems for <a href="https://s3-eu-west-1.amazonaws.com/y.co/default/CALLISTO-0-5672e6f368a90_v_default_big.jpeg" target="_blank"> mega yachts</a>.
 I leveraged my formal education in Audio Engineering to help build and commission custom AV solutions.
 By the end of 2011 my initially hardware-focused role had all but shifted to software.
-By the fall of 2012 I was writing software fulltime on a small team, building custom touchpanels to control nearly every guest-accessible system onboard the vessel;
+By the fall of 2012 I was writing software fulltime, building custom touchpanels to control nearly every guest-accessible system onboard the vessel;
 from lighting and HVAC to IPTV and navigation systems.
 Technically speaking, it ranged from low level hacking on IP, serial, and other communication protocols to buiding GUIs.